deeppavlov/DeepPavlov/docs/components/spelling_correction.rst

 .. note::

-    About 4.4 GB on disc required for Russian model and about 7 GB for English one.
+    About 4.4 GB on disc required for the Russian language model and about 7 GB for the English one.

 Quick start
 -----------